What are the stock market secrets?

-Most often investors tend to ask the share is undervalued or overvalued.
+Most often investors tend to ask whether the share is undervalued or overvalued.
 Identifying the intrinsic value of a stock is difficult, and the various models available to calculate the intrinsic value are faulty.

-Warren Buffett wrote in a report “Unless we see a very high probability of at least 10% pre-tax returns, we will sit on the sidelines.”
+Warren Buffett wrote in a report, “Unless we see a very high probability of at least 10% pre-tax returns, we will sit on the sidelines.”

 We need to take into account the expected dividend and the expected share price appreciation.